Posted on November 14, 2019

 Since the 1960s, visitors have been reporting strange activity in and around the Pittock Mansion.
 Grounds workers and visitors alike all agree that the ghosts are not malevolent in any way.
 Many assume that the ghosts are the spirits of Henry and Georgiana Pittock.
 After all, who wouldn’t want to spend eternity in a beautiful mansion?!
 Plenty of spooky occurrences happen daily at the mansion, some spookier than others…

 The highest reported activity happens in the upper rooms of the mansion.
 Visitors report that upon entering the rooms they immediately smell the intense scent of rose perfume.
-Staff believe that this is Georgiana Pittock making her presence known.
+Staff believes that this is Georgiana Pittock making her presence known.
 While most visitors report feeling surprised by the smell, most say that they felt that the presence wished them no ill will.
 Outside, near the northern side of the mansion, visitors report hearing the sound of a shovel hitting the ground.
 Soon after, the sound of heavy footsteps stomping away towards the mansion can be heard.
-Staff believe that these are the sounds of the groundskeeper going about his daily routine.
+Staff believes that these are the sounds of the groundskeeper going about his daily routine.
 Like the Pittocks, the groundskeeper lived and died in the mansion.
 Luckily for visitors, he is also a kind spirit.

 Footsteps of unknown origins have also been reported.
 They happen at random, according to staff members, and at all hours of the day.
 Staff report seeing windows in the mansion open and close themselves almost as if they have a will of their own.
 Visitors and staff report seeing a portrait of Henry Pittock moving around on the wall by itself.
-Some of the strangest reports involve human like shapes moving furniture, pictures, and even house plants from room to room.
+Some of the strangest reports involve human-like shapes moving furniture, pictures, and even house plants from room to room.
 One visitor reported hearing a picture fall off of the wall in one of the rooms.
 When she went to investigate the sound she watched as a woman wearing a long gown picked up the fallen picture from the floor.
 A staff member came up behind the woman and asked her if she was okay.
 The woman turned back around to see that the woman in the gown had vanished.
 One female employee got the scare of her life as she closed up the building for the night.
 Part of her job involved turning off all the lights in the mansion.
 After all of the lights were off she began locking all of the doors including the front door to the mansion.
 As she turned to leave for the night all of the lights in the mansion switched on.
 No matter what you believe, it is clear that someone or something haunts the grounds of the Pittock Mansion.
 Whether it be the spirits of Henry and Georgiana Pittock or that of their groundskeeper– you can be sure there is something supernatural taking place there.
 Staff and visitors agree that the spirits are friendly and happily welcome newcomers…as long as they don’t step on the roses!